 You’re asking too much of your audience without giving enough in return.

+In order to increase engagement on social media, you need to ask for less.
 We don’t realize how much we are asking of our audience at first when we interact with them.
 Even when you just present your art in person or online, you are asking for something.

 “Hey, will you look at my art?”
 And then it quickly moves to “Will you follow me?
 Do you want to buy this?”
 All without us giving something additional in return.

 You might be thinking that you’re offering art, and art is valuable.
 Shouldn’t that be enough?
 If someone really loves your art, yes that’s enough, but if someone just thinks it’s cool then they are going to need a bit more from you before you start asking for anything beyond “Will you look at my art?”
 Think of your social media interactions as a balanced relationship.
 There is an exchange of giving, taking, giving, taking, and repeat.

 I increased my following and my engagement because I started giving more.